qkzk/fm/development.md

   - [x] BUG: using wrong index when reading focus
   - [x] FIX: entering a previewed tree doesn't update the right preview
   - [x] exec (`e`)
-  - [ ] refactor: duplication in status to please the borrow checker
 - [x] FIX: in tree mode, deleting a directory crashes.
 In any display mode, renaming/moving/deleting the "root" node is prevented.
 - [x] FEAT: horizontal scroll of input ?
 - [x] FIX: renaming a file doesn't select it anymore